adcaudill/ccsrch/README.md

 * Fix compiling on *nix systems.
 * Change to ignore any match that has 7 repeating digits.
+* Ignore results that are made up of the same two repeating digits.

 1.0.6 (Jan.
 17, 2012):